MLOps-essi-upc/taed2-ML-Alphas/README.md

 ### Training Details
 #### Training data
 The training dataset has 5120 rows and a number of bytes of 22,560,791.2.
 Additionally, the training set has a label distribution of 50.1% of Non_Demented cases, 34.8% of Very_Mild_Demented, 14.1% of Mild_Demented and 1% of Moderate_Demented.
+To prepare this dataset, we resized the image to (224, 224) and converted the resulting PIL image to tensor.
+After that, the *data_loader* function is called to split the data into training and validation sets.
+This function starts by normalizing the given dataset.
+The dataset is split into training and validation sets using the default valid_size:10% of the data will be used for validation.

-#### Training Procedure and hyperparameters
+#### Training Procedure

-The initial training was performed with 7 epochs, a batch size of 16 and a learning rate of 0.01.
-Furthermore, the criterion chosen was the Cross Entropy Loss and the optimizer was the Stochastic Gradient Descent.
+#### Hyperparameters
+The initial training was performed with:
+- Number of epochs: 7
+- Batch size: 16
+- Learning rate: 0.01
+- Optimizer: Stochastic Gradient Descent with Momentum
+- Loss Function: Cross Entropy Loss
+- Regularization: weight decay of 0.001

 ### Evaluation
 #### Testing data